ramin-ahmadi/collapsiblecard/README.md

 # collapsible card example

-This app was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1. and Angular 5 using Material design cards
+This app was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1. and Angular 5 using Material design cards.

+Interested to learn how to make your own, head over to  [my website](http://raminahmadi.com/how-to-make-a-collapsible-card-with-angular-and-material-design/)

 ## Install